 The best solution depends on the audience you’re targeting and what platform they engage on.
 Whether you’re promoting a webinar, a new tech solution, or a seasonal clothing line, both LinkedIn and Facebook Ads allow advertisers to reach people in a way that’s never been possible before.

 Before you run an ad on either channel, it’s essential to know the ad specs involved to make your best impression.
 Refer to the Instapage digital advertising specs guide for up-to-date ad specs and targeting options.
-Then complete your ad campaign with a great post-click experience with Instapage — the most robust post-click optimization platform.
+Then complete your ad campaign with a great post-click landing page with Instapage — the most robust post-click optimization platform.